A-1: Table of Contents and Introduction

 - The story of Zacchaeus: “Then Zacchaeus stood and said to the Lord, ‘Look, Lord, I give half of my goods to the poor; and if I have taken anything from anyone by false accusation, I restore fourfold.’
 And Jesus said to him, ‘Today salvation has come to this house, because he also is a son of Abraham.’”
 (Luke 19:8-9)

 What was it that saved Zacchaeus?
 His faith?
 No doubt that had a great deal to do with it.
 “For with the heart one believes unto righteousness.”
-(Turning to the Lord and turning toward righteousness go together.)
-But the turning point didn’t fully come until Zacchaeus declared his intention to help the poor and those whom he had wronged.
+(Romans 10:10) But the turning point for Zacchaeus didn’t fully come until he declared his intention to help the poor and those whom he had wronged.
 “With the mouth confession is made unto salvation.”
 (Romans 10:10) This was the “work” of his faith, without which Jesus could not have promised salvation for Zacchaeus.

 - In the Old Testament, the key to salvation was understood in very simple terms: “Turn away from evil and do good; so shall you dwell forever.”
 (Psalm 37:27, ESV) “Surely you will reward each person according to what he has done.”
 (Psalm 62:12 – NIV, quoted in Romans 2:6)